catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 There are various testing artifacts, that are either managed in Tractus-X GitHub or the Test Management Tool.

-- In **GitHub** we manage the different user journys and related business scenarios as .md files.
+- In **GitHub** we manage the different user journeys and related business scenarios as .md files.
-- In the **Test Management Tool** we manage test cases, test sets (opt.), test exectuions as well as test plans and reports.
+- In the **Test Management Tool** we manage test cases, test sets (opt.), test executions as well as test plans and reports.

 | Artifact          | Artifact Owner          | \# per Release |
 | ----------------- | ----------------------- | -------------- |